rthotakura97/decentralized-database/README.md

     * No text editing capabilities in our service
 * Just make CLI tools for now [python client](https://github.com/tdh911/decentralizeddb-python-client)
     * Looking to expand to user interface in future
-    * python2 urllib2 library to send http requests
+    * python2 requests library to send http requests
 * Takes in public key, secret key, path/to/file

 ## Intermediate Service - RenoService